tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 * Native library APIs (such as APIs for Java, C++, and .NET)
 * REST APIs (which are a type of web API)

 With native library APIs, you deliver a library of classes or functions to users, and they incorporate this library into their projects.
-They can then call those classes or functions directly in their code, because the library has become part of their code.
+They can then call those classes or functions directly in their code.

 {% include random_ad.html %}